jonhjelm/docs-and-training/infrastructure_overview/service_types.md

 # Service types in the CloudFlow platform
-The CloudFlow infrastructure stack currently knows three types of CloudFlow services.
+The CloudFlow platform currently knows three types of CloudFlow services.
 It is important to understand the differences between those types in order to choose the right type for a certain use case.

 _Important:_ In this document, "service" generally refers to a CloudFlow service rather than a webservice.
 A single webservice application may contain